Will Hatcher

-William Da Corean Hatcher (born August 8, 1984) is an American professional basketball player.
+William Da Corean Hatcher (born August 8, 1984) is an American former professional basketball player.
 He last played for Iraklis of the Greek Basket League.
-He is a 6 ft 2 in (1.88 m) tall point guard–shooting guard.
+He played as a 6 ft 2 in (1.88 m) tall point guard–shooting guard.

 High school career

 Hatcher played high school basketball at Carman-Ainsworth High School in Flint, Michigan.
 In his senior year of high school, he was an All-State Honorable Mention selection.
 He was also twice an All-First Team Conference selection and team captain.

 College career

 After high school, Hatcher played college basketball at Miami University with the Miami RedHawks, from 2002 to 2006.
 In his senior season (2005–06) at Miami, Ohio, Hatcher was selected to the All-MAC Conference First team.
 He was also named the MAC's Eastern Division player of the week twice, and was also voted as the MAC's "Best All-Around Guard".

 Professional career

 Hatcher's professional career began in 2006.
 He signed his first contract to play in Germany, with the German club Dragons Rhöndorf of the German 2nd Division.
 After that, Hatcher played in Romania, Czech Republic, Cyprus, Israel, Greece, France, Belgium, and Serbia.

 On October 8, 2015, he signed a contract with his former team PAOK.
 On August 1, 2016, he signed a one-year contract with the Serbian team Partizan.

 On June 11, 2017, Hatcher signed with Italian club Dinamo Sassari.

 On August 6, 2018, Hatcher returned to the Greek team PAOK Thessaloniki for a third stint.
 The following season, he moved to Peristeri.

 On November 27, 2020 he joined Iraklis of the Greek Basket League.